FAANG Strategy

 The trend is the point.
 Services gross margin climbed from 70.8% in FY2023 to 73.9% in FY2024 to 75.4% in FY2025, a 4.6 percentage-point gain over three years (Apple Form 10-K, FY2025).
 On a category this large, every point of margin is real money.

 The App Store is the part of that mix built on the thinnest cost base: a commission on transactions Apple does not fulfill, plus licensing for default placement.
 That structure is what regulators are targeting.
-The mechanics of how Services props up the whole device franchise are unpacked in Apple Services: The Margin Engine Inside iPhone.
+The mechanics of how Services props up the whole device franchise are unpacked in how Apple Services became the margin engine inside iPhone.
 Here the question is narrower: what happens to that margin when the toll booth is forced open.

 The Digital Markets Act did something no prior settlement managed.
 It forced Apple to allow app distribution outside the App Store entirely.